 Introduction / History

-The Saora are a scheduled tribe, meaning that they have a tribal background and they are given low status in the Hindu social status order.
+The Saora are a scheduled tribe, meaning that they have a tribal background and they are given low status in the Hindu pecking order.
 They speak Sora and are mostly Hindus.
 Most are less than average height.

 Where Are they Located?